joshuabecker91/joshuabecker91/README.md

 ✨I am finishing up my coding bootcamp at Coding Dojo soon and have already completed rigorous full stack training in Web Fundamentals, Python, and Java.
 I am getting better every day, graduation is fast approaching and I am hungry to land a job before graduation!

 🔭 I have been building full stack applications.
 Check out some of my projects including fhwebsite www.fhspokane.com a real live full stack application that I built which is being used by the church.
 See more details on LinkedIn and GitHub.
+Another great project to check out is called shows and you can visit the deployment address found on LinkedIn and GitHub.
+Breif demonstration videos are also available on GitHub for both of these projects.

 🌱 I am currently proficient in: Python, Flask, MySQL, JS, CSS, HTML, Git, AWS, Bootstrap.
 I have been practicing Django and React quite a bit as well.
 I am familiar with many other technologies, see the full curriculum list on LinkedIn under education section.